Leblouh: Origins of leblouh and revival

 It is difficult to precisely pinpoint the origins of force-feeding in Mauritania.
 However, some historians believe that the practice is centuries old and dates back to a time when most Mauritanians were nomads.
-In this nomadic society, obesity was seen as a sign of beauty in women and the wives of rich men would often not work and sit in tents while black slaves did the hard labor that the desert required.
+In this nomadic society, obesity was seen as a sign of beauty in women and the wives of rich men would often not work and sit in tents while black enslaved people did the hard labor that the desert required.
 Mauritania is a society that even today is governed by two distinct populations: the light-skinned Moors and the dark-skinned Africans whose roots are largely sub-Saharan.
 Mauritanians who identify as Arabs still have the highest rates of Leblouh in the country when compared to the nation's minority groups.

 The 21st century however has been a time for the revival of Leblouh in Mauritania, as well as a time for reform.
 In 2005, the head of President Ould Taya’s presidential guard, Ely Ould Mohamed Vall led a coup with the promise of free and fair elections in 2006.
 In 2006 and 2007, democratic, free and transparent elections occurred for the first time in Mauritania.
 After just two years of democracy and a period of serious institutional crisis with several changes to government and the presentation of a motion of censorship by a group of deputies, General Ould Abdel Aziz seized power by force after a new political coup in 2008.
 This coup occurred in August 2008, and the democratic government was subsequently replaced with a military junta that favored what they called "a return to tradition."
 An election in July 2009 allowed the military junta to maintain control of the government.
 After this election a slew of legislation was enacted focusing on reinstating traditional rules into law, despite claims of massive vote-rigging.
 Mint Ely, a women's rights campaigner, describes: "We had a Ministry of Women's Affairs. ...
 We had female diplomats and governors.
 The military set us back by decades, sending us back to our traditional roles.
 We no longer even have a ministry to talk to."

-Government figures from prior to the 2008 coup indicate that gavage occurred in 50-60 percent of the women in rural areas and 20-30 percent of the women in urban areas.
+Government figures from prior to the 2008 coup indicate that gavage occurred in 50–60 percent of the women in rural areas and 20–30 percent of the women in urban areas.
 After the coup, professional force-feeders estimate that approximately 80 percent of women nation-wide have undergone some form of Leblouh.